xiaochuan-tang/xiaochuan-tang.github.io/index.md

 - [2022.12] A new project funding was obtained!
 - [2022.11] A new project funding was obtained!
 - [2022.11] Two new patents were submitted!
-- [2022.07] A new paper was submitted, which was accomplished by a undergraduate student!
+- [2022.07] A new paper was submitted, which was accomplished by an undergraduate student!
 - [2022.06] A new paper was accepted by Remote Sensing!

 ## RESEARCH INTERESTS